-(5) Funeral leave in excess of 3 days may be charged against accumulated sick leave or vacation.
-Any sick leave used for this purpose will not count toward the sixty hours for purposes of doctor's notice in Article 15(E) of this Agreement.
+(5) Bereavement leave in excess of three (3) days may be charged against accumulated sick leave or vacation.
+Any sick leave used for this purpose will not count toward the sixty (60) hours for purposes of doctor's notice in Article 15(E) of this Agreement.

-C. (1) In the event of the death of a relative in other than the immediate family, as defined above, leave time with pay of up to one (8) hour work day may, at the sole discretion of the director of the department, be taken for participation in funeral services.
+C. (1) In the event of the death of a relative in other than the immediate family, as defined above, leave time with pay of up to one (8) hour work day may, at the sole discretion of the director of the department, be taken for participation in funeral or memorial services.

-(2) Funeral leave in addition to that provided in (C)(1) will be charged against vacation credits.
+(2) Bereavement leave in addition to that provided in (C)(1) will be charged against vacation credits.